awslabs/duvet/design/witness/spec.md

   edges.
 A flat span inventory of one block covers essentially only its own extent, which is why §5.2's parse-into-structure requirement is a MUST and not an optimization.
-- Sub-function structure (`:enss` clause lists, `LoopInv` nodes) exists in the artifact;
+- Sub-function structure carries per-unit spans: `:enss` clause lists (one span per ensures clause), `LoopInv` nodes, and proof-assert spans.
+Clause-level discharge units are the artifact's demonstrated rooting maximum.
-  finer-than-function discharge units are therefore expressible later without a format change.
+- The closure is function-level, as a semantic fact of the encoding rather than a logging gap: all of a function's ensures clauses are checked in one solver query (one `PostConditionSst`, one folded `ens_exps` list), and a callee's entire ensures is assumed at every call site.
+Per-clause needed sets exist only at the solver level (recoverable by z3 replay with cores — demonstrated, and deliberately not consumed; decisions.md, Decision 7).
-- The Verus producer MUST treat `FunctionSst` blocks as nodes and `Fun :path` references as edges, and MUST support whole-proof-fn discharge units in its first version.
-Finer units MAY follow.
+- The Verus producer MUST treat `FunctionSst` blocks as closure nodes and `Fun :path` references as edges, and MUST support discharge units of all four kinds: obligation extents, `:enss` clause spans, `LoopInv` spans, and proof-assert spans (decisions.md, Decision 18).
-  Its attribution rule: an obligation is a discharge unit for a position iff it is *rooted* there — extent containment, plus proof-element spans (`:enss` clauses, `LoopInv` nodes, proof asserts) as they are supported; all rooting obligations, one witness each (§5.3, Decisions 12 and 13).
+  Rooting is most-specific-wins (§5.3, Decision 19);
+  ties at one specificity level yield all owners (Decisions 12 and 13).
   Own-span (body-line) ownership is NOT attribution: executable body lines are outside `dom(du)`.
   Loop header lines are excluded from `dom(du)` initially (the artifact would support them via loop isolation;
   deliberately deferred).
+- Unit labels (decisions.md, Decision 20): `ProofNoteLabel` text
+  when the artifact records it, otherwise span identity (function path + unit kind + clause index).
+  Until the upstream `proof_note`-on-ensures defect is fixed, ensures-clause labels MUST come from span identity.

 ---